mongodb/mongo-csharp-driver/Docs/reference/content/getting_started/index.md

 [Nuget](http://www.nuget.org/) is the simplest way to get the driver.
 There are 4 packages available on nuget.

 - [MongoDB.Driver](http://www.nuget.org/packages/mongodb.driver): The new driver.
-It is mostly void of any legacy code and should be used for all new projects.
+It is mostly free of any legacy code and should be used for all new projects.
 More documentation can be found in the [reference guide]({{< relref "reference\driver\index.md" >}}).
-- [MongoDB.Driver.Core](http://www.nuget.org/packages/mongodb.driver.core): The core of the driver and is a dependency of MongoDB.Driver.
+- [MongoDB.Driver.Core](http://www.nuget.org/packages/mongodb.driver.core): The core of the driver and a dependency of MongoDB.Driver.
 You will probably not use this package directly.
 More documentation can be found in the [reference guide]({{< relref "reference\driver_core\index.md" >}}).
-- [MongoDB.Bson](http://www.nuget.org/packages/mongodb.bson): The bson layer.
+- [MongoDB.Bson](http://www.nuget.org/packages/mongodb.bson): The BSON layer.
 It is a dependency of MongoDB.Driver.Core.
 It may be used by itself.
-More documentation can be found in the [reference guid]({{< relref "reference\bson\index.md" >}}).
+More documentation can be found in the [reference guide]({{< relref "reference\bson\index.md" >}}).
 - [mongocsharpdriver](http://www.nuget.org/packages/mongocsharpdriver): The compatibility layer for those upgrading from our 1.x series.
 This should not be used for new projects.
 More information can be found in the [1.x documentation](http://mongodb.github.io/mongo-csharp-driver/1.x);

 ## Binary Installation

-Alternatively, if you'd like to pull down binaries, you can do that from the [releases section](https://github.com/mongodb/mongo-csharp-driver/releases) on our [github repository](https://github.com/mongodb/mongo-csharp-driver) contains zip files for each release.
+Alternatively, if you'd like to pull down binaries, you can do that from the [releases section](https://github.com/mongodb/mongo-csharp-driver/releases) on our [github repository](https://github.com/mongodb/mongo-csharp-driver), which contains zip files for each release.

 The assembly names mostly correlate strongly with the package names above.
-For new applications, you'll add the `MongoDB.Driver.dll`, `MongoDB.Driver.Core.dll`, and `MongoDB.Bson.dll`.
+For new applications, you'll add references to `MongoDB.Driver.dll`, `MongoDB.Driver.Core.dll`, and `MongoDB.Bson.dll`.
 For those working with legacy applications, you'll also want to add a reference to `MongoDB.Driver.Legacy.dll`.